MeCRO-DEV/PSScanner/README.md

 Files:

-PSScanner.ps1  : Requires Windows Powershell 5.0 up with PSParallel module installed.
+PSScanner.ps1  : Requires Windows Powershell 5+ with PSParallel module installed.
 If you don't want to install PSParallel module and just want to use native multi-threading mode, you need Powershell Core 7+.
 Native mode has less performance on multi-threading.

-PSScanner7.ps1  : Requires Powershell Core 7.0 up, no dependent module required (Obsolete, please use PSScanner.ps1 with -ps7 switch)
+PSScanner7.ps1  : Requires Powershell Core 7+, no dependent module required (Obsolete, please use PSScanner.ps1 with -ps7 switch enabled)

 Contributions : Pull requests and/or suggestions are more than welcome.